YohannKovacs/Xurl/README.md

 Simply provide the URL to fetch the data from that address.

 > [!warning]
->  Xurl as of now only supports the Http protocol.
-Other protocols would be supported in the upcoming releases.
+>  Xurl as of now only supports the Http/Https protocol schemes.
+Other schemes would be supported in the upcoming releases.

 ## HeadersOnly
 In case you only want to fetch the response headers, use the `-headersOnly` flag